AlessandroPinzi/alessandropinzi.github.io/_pages/about.md

 <summary><strong>[!]</strong> Seminar at the 5th Italian Meeting on Probability and Mathematical Statistics (Palermo, June 2026)</summary>

 I will give the seminar “The Wasserstein geometry of random measures” at the 5th Italian Meeting on Probability and Mathematical Statistics
 (Palermo, 8–12 June 2026), in the contributed session organized by Giacomo Sodini and Mattia Martini (CS128).
+See details <a href="https://probabilitypalermo2026.unipa.it/list-of-accepted-contributed-sessions/">here<\a>.
 </details>

 <details>